armBookCodeExamples/Erratum/Chapter4/Readme.md

 **It is strongly recommended to read this new version of Chapter 4 instead of reading the version available in the published textbook.**

-The projects of the Examples of this new version are avaiable here:
+The projects of the Examples of this new version are available here:

 - https://github.com/armBookCodeExamples/example_4-1-new/
 - https://github.com/armBookCodeExamples/example_4-2-new/